Cosminvlc03/Movie-Tracker-App--Proiect-Licenta-/README.md

 - For FE -> React(+HTML5 & CSS3);
 - For BE -> Node.js + Express.js;
 - For DB -> PostgreSQL;
-In the "design" folder you will be able to find the base design I made for the website + the link to the Figma Schema.
 The TMDB API is used to call for the content the user wants, as such an API key is needed.
-Under the public/misc you can also find the commands needed to create the DB in PostgreSQL.
+Under the "db_script" folder you can also find the commands needed to create the DB in PostgreSQL.
 An account is needed.
 The necessary keys for the .env files are:
     - API_KEY
     - DB_PASS